Admission Information

 | Pearson Test of English (PTE) | 60 |

-An individual interview is required for admission, and will be offered to the most qualified applicants.
+An individual interview is required for admission and will be offered to the most qualified applicants.
 The PA Program Admissions subcommittee coordinates interviews.
 Program faculty will lead the interview teams that include community health care providers, health professions alumni, and K-State College of Health Sciences faculty.
-Notification of an interview will be sent at least two weeks before the interview date to the applicant's e-mail submitted on the CASPA WebAdMIT system.
+Notification of an interview will be sent at least two weeks before the interview date to the applicant's e-mail address submitted on the CASPA WebAdMIT system.

 - An interview is required for admission.